concur/developer.concur.com/src/api-reference-deprecated/version-one/list-item/index.markdown

 ---
 title: List Item Web Service
 layout: reference
 ---

+{% include deprecation-alert.html %}

 ## Description
 The Concur List Item web service provides an automated solution to clients who would like to add, update or delete list items.
 This web service solves several business problems: